labring/sealos/docs/4.0/docs/examples/dial-testing-system/install-uptime-kuma.md

 ### Step 2: Create a New Application

-In the App Launchpad, click "New Application" to create a new application.
+Open the App Launchpad in the [Sealos](https://cloud.sealos.io) desktop environment, click "New Application" to create a new application.

 ![](../images/uptimekuma_img-2.png)